Visiting Researcher Program

 Application Process and Selection Criteria

 The Latin American Studies Program receives a large number of inquiries about visiting researcher opportunities, but invites only a limited number of scholars to be in residence at any given time.
 In reviewing the inquiries, we take into account each prospective visitor’s educational and experiential background, scholarly and professional achievements, area of academic interest, specific research proposal, institutional affiliations and English language skills, as well as the availability and interest of a Latin American Studies faculty member to supervise or collaborate in the proposed research project or otherwise mentor the prospective visitor.

 Prospective visitors are encouraged to initiate contacts with appropriate faculty members to try to arrange for a suitable relationship.
 The relationship between a visiting scholar and a faculty mentor can range from close collaboration to casual oversight.
 It is important that the nature and scope of the relationship, as well as the specifics of the prospective visitor’s research project, be worked out by the two before we take final action on the application.

-Interested prospective visitors should send the following materials to the director of the Latin American Studies Program at the address indicated below:
+Interested prospective visitors should send the following materials to the Assistant Director of the Latin American Studies Program at the email address indicated below:

 - A résumé or curriculum vitae

 - A description of the proposed research, including a statement explaining why the Latin American Studies Program at Boston University is an appropriate setting for the work